Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \subsubsection{Automated Code Scoring}

 Similar to AES, ACS grades the score of a code snippet on various dimensions.
-Comparing with essay grading, code grading is more complicated in understanding the long-dependency inside a code snippet and the relationship between identifiers.
+Compared with essay grading, code grading is more complicated in understanding the long-dependency inside a code snippet and its execution effect could be a vital factor to judge.

 \textbf{Datasets.} We notice that there are few publicly-available ACS datasets due to the privacy issue.
 The source data contain submissions in programming courses that can be collected on the academy platforms such as JetBrains Academy, MOOC, tutoring sessions and so on~\cite{birillo:cse2022,birillo:arxiv2023,tigina:arxiv2023}.